Bush Fire Control

 Restricted and Prohibited Burning Periods

-Restricted and Prohibited Burning Periods may be extended at the discretion of the Council , and/or Chief Bush Fire Contol Officer.
+Restricted and Prohibited Burning Periods may be extended at the discretion of the Council, and/or Chief Bush Fire Control Officer.
 Please check with your Fire Control Officer to ascertain whether a Fire Permit is required before burning.

 Lighting Fires